Hansimov/pdf-transformer/README.md

   - PDF file is essentially bytes stream, which contains info of glyphs and positions
 - How to do:
   - Extract contents as texts or dicts from PDF, then organize and group them
   - Really fast, but ugly.
-I prefer more general and elegant solutions.
+I prefer more general and elegant methods.
 See method 2.
 - Recommended Packages:
     - PyMuPDF